soroel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups the current user is part of
+change owner of the file